UKHSA-Internal/coronavirus-dashboard-metadata/modals/cardMetadata/testing/cardTestingAndCapacity.md

 ### Daily and cumulative number of lab-based tests processed

 Number of positive, negative or void lab-based COVID-19 test results (including PCR virus tests and antibody tests).
+Data are shown by the date the figures appeared in the published totals.

 {inc:base/tests_processed.md|modals}